reiver/star-wars-toy-photography/README.md

 * [Sideshow]().

 _Star Wars action figures_ at the **¹⁄₆ scale** tend to be at a very high level of quality.
+And have the a fantastic level of detail.

+(Keep in mind that the higher the level of detail, the better close-ups photos of the action figure will look.)

 But _Star Wars action figures_ in the **¹⁄₆ scale** tend to cost **A LOT** more than, for example, _Star Wars action figures_ in the _¹⁄₁₂ scale_.